 Educate your students in an environment that allows them to excel academically and grow spiritually.
-The department of educational leadership prepares you to achieve your goals by offering a by offering a master's degree in educational leadership with a Catholic school concentration.
+The department of educational leadership prepares you to achieve your goals by offering a master's degree in educational leadership with a Catholic school concentration.

 Built-in flexibility gives you the opportunity to pursue your coursework online or combine distance learning and traditional courses to complete our 30-credit hour program.
-And tuition scholarships are available if you are a full-time teacher or administrator in Catholic schools or diocesan offices and enrolled in online courses only.
+Tuition scholarships are available if you are a full-time teacher or administrator in Catholic schools or diocesan offices and enrolled in online courses only.

 If you prefer to take classes during the summer, we offer a three-summer traditional program for Catholic school educators.

 Applicants to the educational leadership program should submit the following information in addition to the online application:

 - Official academic records of all previously attended colleges or universities must be submitted directly from the colleges or universities to the Office of Graduate Admission Processing.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.